 The texture of this one is a weathered flagstone.

-And if you are into a fun pattern like lace, you can use silicone mold sheets that are made for cake decorating.
+If you are into a fun patterns like lace, there are silicone mold sheets that are made for cake decorating.

 Decorative Stepping Stones

 And beyond the decorative silicone patterns, you can actually decorate your own stepping stones by adding mosaic tiles, or glass cabochons.

 Many hobby stores sell the kits for these, but cost/value-wise, only makes sense if you are only making one or two.

 And personalization is a great way to memorialize.

 You’ve probably seen stepping stones with hand or footprints, dates inscribed, and even digital photos that are printed onto tiles and then embedded into the concrete.

 Like I said, the options are endless.